- The importance of finding breast cancer early

 Lifestyle-related risk factors for breast cancer

-Women who have not had children or who had their first child after age 30 have a slightly higher breast cancer risk.
-Having many pregnancies and becoming pregnant at an early age reduces breast cancer risk.
-Pregnancy reduces a woman’s total number of lifetime menstrual cycles, which may be the reason for this effect.
+Women who have not had children or who had their first child after age 30 have a slightly higher breast cancer risk overall.
+Having many pregnancies and becoming pregnant at an early age reduces breast cancer risk overall.
+Still, the effect of pregnancy is different for different types of breast cancer.
+For a certain type of breast cancer known as triple-negative, pregnancy seems to increase risk.

 Oral contraceptives: Studies have found that women using oral contraceptives (birth control pills) have a slightly greater risk of breast cancer than women who have never used them.
 Over time, this risk seems to go back to normal once the pills are stopped.
 Women who stopped using oral contraceptives more than 10 years ago do not appear to have any increased breast cancer risk.
 When thinking about using oral contraceptives, women should discuss their other risk factors for breast cancer with their health care team.